Management of Placenta Accreta Spectrum Diagnosed Antenatally

 Placenta accreta is suspected on ultrasonography when there is placenta previa, loss or blurring of the normal placenta-uterine wall boundary, the absence of the subplacental hypoechoic zone, or the presence of lacunar blood flow patterns.
 The finding of placenta previa on ultrasound is present in more than 80% of accretas.
 MRI may occasionally be helpful to delineate invasion into adjacent structures but is not necessary to make the diagnosis antepartum.
 The absence of ultrasound findings does not preclude placenta accreta spectrum, though, and clinical risk factors are equally important predictors.
 The final diagnosis is established histologically by the absence of the decidua basalis (replaced by loose connective tissue).
 The decidua parietalis may be normal or absent.
 The villi may be separated from the myometrial cells by a layer of fibrin.

-In the absence of planned preterm delivery, most patients reach term gestation with normal fetal development.
 When placenta accreta spectrum is diagnosed at delivery, life-threatening hemorrhage may occur; maternal mortality of 2%–6% has been reported for treatment by hysterectomy and up to 30% for conservative management.
 Rupture of the uterus or inversion may occur during attempts to remove the placenta.
 Most patients require hysterectomy.
 Aggressive fluid and blood support, including use of massive transfusion protocols, must be provided as necessary.
 Coagulopathy secondary to blood loss and replacement is common.
 If the placenta can be delivered, oxytocin or other uterotonic agents are used to promote uterine contractions.
 If invasion of the myometrium is incomplete and the bladder is spared, conservative management by uterine packing may be attempted in patients strongly desiring to retain fertility, although complications including delayed hemorrhage requiring hysterectomy are common.